CognitiveScale/cortex-profiles-sdk-examples/cache-profile/README.md

     ```
     make build
     ```
-3. Run the `build-profiles` example to build the profile, since here we write the Profiles data to Redis
+3. Run the `build-profiles` example to build the Profiles, since here we write the Profiles' data to Redis.
    ```
    ./gradlew main-app:run --args="build-profile --project local --profile-schema member-profile"
    ```